ncphillips/makersasylum.com/sdg-school.md

 - template: title
   title: How it works?
 - template: body-copy
+  content: |-
-  content: "As a participant you can opt to attend either for 2 weeks i.e **STEAM**
+    As a participant you can opt to attend either for 2 weeks i.e **STEAM** or 4 weeks STEAM and IMPACT modules of the program.

-    or 4 weeks STEAM + IMPACT modules of the program.\n\nOnly the high impact projects will be shortlisted for the IMPACT module.
-Candidates whose projects don't get selected and have choosen the 4 Week module while applying will be reshuffled to these high impact projects. \n\nThis way candidates get an opportunity to learn outside the framework of their ongoing projects and also get to contribute and test their skills"
+    Only the projects with market potential will be shortlisted for the IMPACT module.
+Candidates whose projects don't get selected and have choosen the 4 Week module while applying will be reshuffled to these high potential projects.

+    This way candidates get an opportunity to learn outside the framework of their ongoing projects and also get to contribute and test their skills
 - template: title
   title: Program Fee
 - template: body-copy